Luxmusik/sandbox-virtualappliance/readme.md

 #### Operating Systems

-Although Sandbox can be urn on Windows, Linux and Mac systems, for enterprise use we only recommend, and support, Linus.
+Although Sandbox can be run on Windows, Linux and Mac systems, for enterprise use we only recommend, and support, Linux.
 This recommendation is based on our own testing and experience with using Sandbox.

 - Sandbox is a pure Java application and should run on any platform (Apple Mac OS X, Linux, Microsoft Windows), provided all the Java requirements are satisfied.
 - We recommend using a Linux environment running kernel 3.15 or above.